 Everyday Ecology Dig into the interactions that make earth so dynamic!
 Model the defining factors of global biomes and track carbon through an ecosystem.
 Venture into our temperate deciduous forest to reveal local food webs and symbioses and discover the unique adaptations of aquatic macro-invertebrates in our streams and how they respond to human activity.
 Elements of this program can be combined with elements from the Classification program.
-This program also offered at McDaniel Farm Park, or at a park location near you (weather and location permitting).
-GSE/AKS - 7th grade science Classification and Diversity Through a guided forest walk, explore the taxonomy and reproductive strategies of local flora and fauna.
-Sharpen classification skills by identifying skulls and leaves of Georgia species using dichotomous keys.
-Interactive games and a study of freshwater organisms under the microscope illuminate concepts of natural selection, reproduction, adaptation, and evolution.
+This program is also offered at McDaniel Farm Park or at a park location near you (weather/location permitting).
+GSE/AKS - 7th grade science Classification and Diversity Through a guided walk in the forest, students explore the taxonomy and reproductive strategies of local flora and fauna.
+Students collaborate to build a classification model, and identify skulls and leaves using dichotomous keys.
+Dissection and microscopic study of both a flower as well as an animal friendly frog model allow students to better understand the structure and function of each.
+GSE/AKS - 7th grade science

-Waste Water Adventure: In With The Dirty, Out With The Clean Transportation is needed from the GEHC to the F. Wayne Hill Water Resources Center.
-A guided walking tour of the F. Wayne Hill Water Resource Center reveals the mechanics of water treatment including how gravity is used as a physical force to clean water.
+Waste Water Adventure: In With The Dirty, Out With The Clean A guided walking tour of the F. Wayne Hill Water Resource Center reveals the mechanics of water treatment including how gravity is used as a physical force to clean water.
 Experience the transformations of matter and energy throughout the treatment process and understand that energy and nutrients are recovered from what is flushed down the drain!
-GSE/AKS - 8th grade science Green Physics In this "energy filled" experience, study the physics of an obstacle course, discover the physics within our green building, explore natural forces at work in the forest, and actively engage in the physics found within many childhood games.
-GSE/AKS - 8^{th} grade science

-HIGH SCHOOL Wastewater Adventure: In With The Dirty-Out With The Clean Transportation is needed from the GEHC to the F. Wayne Hill Water Resource Center.
-A guided walking tour of the F. Wayne Hill Water Resource Center reveals the many processes wastewater travels through as it is cleaned.
+Transportation is needed from GEHC to the F. Wayne Hill Water Resources Center.
+GSE/AKS - 8th grade science Phenomenal Physics In this energy-filled experience, discover the physics within our green building, explore natural forces at work in the forest, experiment with forms of energy and energy transformations, and actively engage in the physics found within many childhood games.
+GSE/AKS - 8th grade science HIGH SCHOOL Wastewater Adventure: In With The Dirty-Out With The Clean A guided walking tour of the F. Wayne Hill Water Resource Center reveals the many processes wastewater travels through as it is cleaned.
 Investigate the physical, chemical, and biological methods of treatment at this state-of-the-art facility and understand that energy and nutrients are recovered from what is flushed!
-GSE/AKS - AP Biology, Biology, AP Environmental Science, and Environmental Science Green Physics In this "energy filled" experience, analyze the physics of an obstacle course, discover the physics within our green building, explore natural forces at work in the forest, and actively engage in the physics found within many childhood games.
-GSE/AKS - AP Physics and Physics
+Transportation is needed from GEHC to the F. Wayne Hill Water Resource Center.
+GSE/AKS - Biology and Environmental Science Green Physics This three-hour, high-flying adventure explores the physics concepts within the GEHC's green building.
+Students embark on a forces of nature forest walk and soar to new heights with Treetop Quest to analyze the physics of an aerial adventure course.
+Please contact us for details on additional pricing for this field trip.
+GSE/AKS - Physics